 - Do you work out?
 If so, are you able to stop when you feel fatigued?

 - Do you listen your body’s signs and symptoms and take action where needed?

 What did you find?
 Whatever emerged the invitation is to begin to reflect on whether you feel the way you treat your body is sustainable and kind, or whether there is room for new ways to think and feel about your body.

 Developing a positive body image can make a significant difference to the quality of your life.
-Tomorrow’s blog talks about the benefits of a positive body image and how, as we make peace with our body so we can better sense what our body is trying to tell us.
 Without addressing the negative body image, it can be almost impossible to enter long term eating disorder recovery.